 We’ve been to Palermo, in Sicily, once before – for one night only – on our way back from Favignana, an island in Sicily.
-We’d been looking to book a long weekend away in Italy for a while and it was whilst watching Ainsley Harriot’s Street food Palermo episode that we decided to return for a long weekend.
+We’d been looking to book a long weekend away in Italy for a while and it was whilst watching Ainsley Harriot’s Street Food Palermo episode that we decided to return for a long weekend.
+Palermo has amazing street food so perfect for those who love to try new things whilst on holiday.

 A mere two and a half hour flight from London and you’re in a place that has the best of both worlds – a city full of history plus magnificent beaches.